wseemann/FFmpegMediaMetadataRetriever/README.md

 * URL support (Unlike MediaMetadataRetriever, see: http://code.google.com/p/android/issues/detail?id=35794)

 Supported protocols:
-* file, http, https and mmsh
+* file, http, mms and mmsh

 Supported formats (audio and video):
-* aac, flac, mp3, ogg, 3gp and more!
+* aac, acc+, flac, mp2, mp3, mp4, ogg, 3gp and more!

+Supported metadata:
+* ICY Metadata (SHOUTcast metadata)

 Demo Application
 ------------
 A sample application that makes use of FFmpegMediaMetadataRetriever can be downloaded at: https://github.com/wseemann/FFmpegMediaMetadataRetriever/blob/master/fmmr-demo/FMMRDemo.apk.
+Note: The sample application is compiled with support for ALL available formats.
+This results in a larger library and APK.
+FFmpeg can be recompiled with a subset of codecs enabled for those wanting a smaller size.

 Installation
 ------------